curbengh/curbengh.github.io/source/short/index.md

 title: Short Posts
 layout: page
 date: 2024-07-15
-updated: 2024-09-08
+updated: 2024-09-15
 ---

 ## 8 Sep 2024

-After converting from CentOS 9 to AlmaLinux 9, uninstall CentOS kernels which would otherwise prevent dnf from installing newer Alma kernel due to higher version of CentOS kernel.
+After converting from CentOS to AlmaLinux, uninstall CentOS kernels which would otherwise prevent dnf from installing newer Alma kernel due to higher version of CentOS kernel.

 ## 23 Aug 2024